 Honors Chemistry SC402

 Grade Levels: 10, 11, 12

 Course Length: Year, 1 Period

-Credit: 1.00 Physical or Advanced Science

-1.125 Weighted grade

 Recommended: Successful completion of Algebra 1

-Approximate Cost: \$16

 Students in Honors Chemistry will explore matter, energy, atomic structure, periodic trends, chemical bonding, chemical equations, and stoichiometry (analyzing the outcomes of chemical reactions).
 Honors Chemistry involves "learning by doing" and incorporates scientific analysis, critical thinking, and using evidence to construct and communicate explanations.
 Students study topics in greater depth and with more mathematical analysis than in those in Chemistry.
 A significant portion of the course is lab-based.
 This course introduces students to the foundations in chemistry that are needed for further study in chemistry or any other science course.
 Honors Chemistry is highly recommended for any student planning to pursue post-secondary education.